arturadib/botio/README.md

-public_dir        // Path to the base directory where all web-facing files should be stored private_dir       // Path to the base directory where all tests will be run script_timeout    // (In seconds) Will kill any script that takes longer than this
+public_dir        // Path to the base directory where all web-facing files should be stored private_dir       // Path to the base directory where all tests will be run script_timeout    // (In seconds) Will kill any script that takes longer than this use_queue         // Set to true if commands should be run in a queue, i.e. not concurrently
+                  // (Useful when commands are too memory/CPU heavy, e.g. browser tests)
 ```